attack68/rateslib/PACKAGING.md

 $ pytest -W error
 Checking for uncaptured warnings.

+6) Add to the MANIFEST.in file if anything needs including
-6) Commit and push any changes - this will temporarily break readthedocs which will build from push.
+7) Commit and push any changes - this will temporarily break readthedocs which will build from push.
-7) Create a new release branch, e.g. '0.3.x' and checkout
+8) Create a new release branch, e.g. '0.3.x' and checkout

 On "release branch":